Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Dubious tests

+The above procedure does not involve the center-point of the point cloud of the cases but uses the median of 155 distances from cases to the Market as the test statistic. {\bf W} also considers another test using the distance between the center-point of the 155 cases and the Market as the test statistic, and 1 million points were simulated independently according to the age-weighted population density data to represent the center-points of their null model, in which the number 155 became irrelevant.

-Against their use of Monte Carlo test we have two main arguments; the first one is more technical and the second is a fundamental one. \begin{itemize} \item The artificial patterns are hardly typical patterns of residential addresses of early infected people in an epidemic.
-The former tend to be patterns that cover rather large regions (scattered over the full area of Wuhan City) and hence they are comparatively more sparse than the observed pattern around the Huanan market.
-The null model does not have any special point that can be considered as the origin of an epidemic.
-It is not realistic to assume that a pattern of cases of a contagious disease is a pattern of independent points following some density rule, such as (age-weighted or unweighted) population density.
-The rejection of this null model does not suggest any special role played by the Market in the pandemic.
+Against {\bf W}'s use of this procedure we have three main arguments; the first two are technical and the third one is fundamental.

+First, the simulated patterns are hardly typical patterns of residential addresses of early infected people in an epidemic, since they tend to be patterns that cover rather large regions, scattered over the full area of Wuhan City, and hence they are comparatively more sparse and extended than the observed pattern around the Market and any realistic pattern of case locations of an epidemic.
+The model used is perhaps appropriate for a rare disease which is not believed to be contagious.
+In particular, it may be useful in the case of an elevated incidence due to some additional cause such a carcinogenic pollution.
+The work of \cite{Diggle1990} and \citet{DiggleRowlingson1994} is a nice example; we will revisit this example in Section~\ref{sec:5}.
+However, note that in such a context the source of the pollution is usually known and is therefore not estimated from data.